Hritikraj8804/KodeKloud_Engineer/Linux_1/16_Linux_NTP_Setup.md

 1. Install and configure NTP server on `App Server 2`.

 2. Add NTP `server 1.sg.pool.ntp.org` in NTP configuration on `App Server 2`.

+3. Please do not try to start/restart/stop `ntp` service, as we already have a restart for this service scheduled for tonight and we don't want these changes to be applied right now.